 Of course, slight variation can occur, but generally, the arrangement of the front panel pins is like the picture you are seeing in this article.

-The top row pins consist of power LED, and power switch, respectively, while the bottom row has hard drive activity LED, and reset switch in that order.
+The top row pins consist of a power LED, and a power switch, respectively, while the bottom row has hard drive activity LED, and a reset switch in that order.

 Follow the diagram and remember the location of each of the pins because you will be connecting the corresponding front panel cables to their respective front panel header pins.